B1nus/wezy/README.md

 Hmm type declaration is only for functions...
 # Types
 ```
-int
-float
-byte
+i64
+i32
+i16
+i8
+f64
+f32
 bool
 array
 slice
 ```
-In cb you never write the type of a variable.
-However, cb is still statically typed.
-This is possible because each literal corresponds to exactly one type.
-The only time you need to explicitly write types is when declaring functions.
-The `int` and `float` datatypes correspond to their respecitve types in [webassembly](https://webassembly.github.io/spec/core/syntax/types.html) (`i64` and `f64`).
-A number without a decimal point is infered to be an integer `i = 69` and a number with a decimal point is infered to be a float `f = 3.141`.
-A `bool` is a datatype with two values, `true` and `false`.
-An array is a list of values with a known size.
-An array literal can either be a list of values `[1, 2, 3]` or a string `"Hello world!"` which is just an array of bytes.
-The `slice` type is the same as an array, but it has an unknown size at compile time and needs error handling for out of bounds.
-Create a dynamically sized list with `list = slice`
+You can always explicitly declare the type of a variable, but you don't need to. cb defaults to the `i64` and `f64` types of no epxlicit type is given, same goes for strings, which default `array_i8`.
+Arrays can be written as either a list of values `[1, 2, 3]` or a string `"Hello world!"` (which is just an array of `i8`).
+The `slice` type is the same as an array but with an unknown size at compile time.
+Create a dynamically sized slice with `slice_i32 dynamic_slice = list(i32)` (`i32` can be any type of your choosing).
 # Struct and Enums
-cb provides the keywords `enum` and `struct` to empower its typesystem.
-Think of them as a way to define your own types.
-A struct is a collection of attributes with a name.
-For example:
+cb provides ways to define your own types using the keywords `enum` and `struct`.
+Here we define a `struct` called `file`:
 ```
 struct file
   slice_byte content
   slice_byte path
   mut bool empty = true
 ```
-The attributes can have a default value as shown with the attribute `empty`.
-All attributes are immutable by default and the keyword `mut` is used to make an attribute mutable. cb will make sure all attributes are set when a struct is instantiated at compile time, otherwise it will throw an error.
+The attributes can have default values as shown with `file.empty` which is equal to `true`.
+All attributes are immutable by default and the keyword `mut` is used to make an attribute mutable. cb will make sure all attributes are set when a struct is instantiated.
 Instantiate a struct with the syntax
 ```
 myfile = file
   content = "Hello World!"
   path = "./hello_world.txt"
 ```
-Enums, also called sumtypes is a way to define a variable which can be one of a set of variants.
-For example:
+Enums are a list of variants, of which variables can only take on of of said variants:
 ```
 enum io_error
   file_not_found
   not_permitted
   out_of_memory
 ```
-Using enums for errors is something you'll come across a lot in cb.
-Here we define an enum called `io_error` which has three variants.
-Each of which correspond to one type of error that can occur.
-When you declare a variable to be the `io_error` type you can be sure that is one of `file_not_found`, `not_permitted` or `out_of_memory` and nothing else.
-You can use this `io_error` as an argument to a function, as a return type or as an error a function can return with the bang `!` operator.
+Here we're using the enum `io_error` to define a few errors which can occur for some operation.
+When you come across a variable of the type `io_error` you can be sure it's one of the variants `file_not_found`, `not_permitted` or `out_of_memory`.
+# Optionals and Errors
+`?` and `!` are ways to augment types for the possibility of having another Hmmm...
 # Lsp
 Remember what you dislike about zls.
 # Compiler